-Last weekend, while visiting a town a few hours away, I got myself into a bit of a pickle with a parking spot.
+Last weekend, while visiting a town a few hours away, I got into a pickle with a parking spot.
 It was a pretty pesky parking pickle, to be honest with you.
 And thanks to negativity bias, this particular parking pickle nearly picked apart my whole night.

-My wife and I had driven into the town center for dinner, and were having trouble finding a spot to park.
-We drove a few blocks out to a less crowded side street with ambiguous signage and no parked cars.
-Seemed a little fishy, but we were getting desperate, so we parked and moved on.
+My wife and I had driven into the town center for dinner and had trouble finding a parking spot.
+So we drove a few blocks out to a less crowded side street with ambiguous signage and no parked cars.
+It seemed a little fishy, but we were desperate, so we parked and moved on.

 As the night went on, I felt more and more sure we had done something wrong.
 There was no way we were allowed to park there.
 We were going to get a ticket, or towed, or worse (I’ve asked myself since, and I’m still not sure what “worse” even meant in my mind).

-While I certainly didn’t enjoy it at the time, I’m glad that I ran into this perilous parking pickle.
-Because it served as a crystal clear reminder of the power of negativity bias.
+While I certainly didn’t enjoy it at the time, I’m glad I ran into this perilous parking pickle because it served as a crystal clear reminder of the power of negativity bias.

 Is It a Tiger?